TejasJagadeesh/data-512-a2/README.md

 In the above description, the third column name is mentioned as "last_edit".
 However, on inspection of the csv file, it is labeled as "revision_id" and not "last_edit".

 From the Source link, I downloaded the file "country.zip" and unzipped it to find the csv file "page_data.csv" in the "data" directory.
-As part of submission to GitHub, I have included the csv file in "raw" folder and excluded all other files related to the code to generate the same.
+As part of submission to GitHub, I have included the csv file in "data/raw" folder and excluded all other files related to the code to generate the same.

 **License:** As stated in Source link, this dataset is released under the CC-BY-SA 4.0 (https://creativecommons.org/licenses/by/4.0/) license.